JHU-PL-Lab/www-fpse/style-guide.md

 As a side note, notice how the `if` and `then` keywords are on the same line, while the `else` keyword is on its own line.
 In if-statements, predicate variables or expressions (in this case `x`) should be short, but branches can be (reasonably) long.

-One thing to point out is that it's bad form to over-indent. ocp-indent should fix any cases of over-indentation, but just remember that this:
+One thing to point out is that it's bad form to over-indent.
+These tools should fix any cases of over-indentation, but just remember that this:
     ```ocaml
     let rec map fn lst =
             match lst with